 Hit the boutiques on Bay Street

 Running from the beach through Port Melbourne, Bay Street is a busy summer stroll, filled with quality boutiques, cafes and bars.
 Spend the morning at Port Melbourne beach, followed by some retail therapy at Bay Street’s clothing boutiques (start with Lacquer, Laine Boutique, Diva Scandinavia and Gloss).
-In the evening, grab dinner and drinks at Rose Diner and Bar, which pairs a menu of modern Australian pub fare with local wines.

 Grab lunch at Railway Club Hotel